Ethnic Minority Initial Teacher Education (ITE) Scheme: guidance for ITE Partnerships and the EWC 2023 to 2024

 If a student defers (suspends) their studies prior to achieving QTS, they will not be eligible to receive the QTS payment.
 However, if they resume their studies and achieve QTS, they will be entitled to receive payment on award of QTS.
 Payment will be made following completion of an eligible postgraduate ITE programme in Wales leading to QTS (on award of QTS).
 Payment will be made in line with these conditions.

 If a student resumes an ITE programme in a different academic year a deferment and resumption form will need to be completed.
 ITE Partnerships can obtain forms from Welsh Government.
 Completed forms will need to be submitted to Welsh Government with the relevant claim form.
-The information on the completed form will be shared with ITE partnerships, Welsh Government and the EWC.
+The information on the completed form will be shared with ITE partnerships and Welsh Government.

 Students who do not achieve QTS at the end of their ITE programme will not be entitled to claim the QTS payment of this incentive.

-How the payment will be paid to the EWC
+How the induction payment will be paid to students

 Student declaration